 h) Workshop: All the bigger and more important ports provide the facility of vessel workshops.
 It is where one can get spare parts and accessories for a vessel.
 Also, the ships which have gone out of order are repaired and catered to in the workshop.

 The Port Authority of any country is a government or semi-government public authority which builds, maintains and operates critical transportation and trade assets at the seaports.

-In short, the seaport authority facilitates the management of millions of people working on the harbour and maintains or supervise vessel movement.
+In short, the seaport authority facilitates the management of millions of people working in the harbour and maintains or supervises vessel movement.
 The London Port Authority was the first port authority.
 It came into action in the year 1908.

-Port Authority controls, legalizes and manages all the port and marine services, facilities and activities within the concerned country waters, it also includes management of vessel traffic, improvisation of navigational safety, and facilitation of security and environmental management at the port.
+Port Authority controls, legalizes and manages all the port and marine services, facilities and activities within the concerned country waters.
+It also includes vessel traffic management, maritime safety improvisation, and facilitating security and environmental management at the port.